-Below you can find a customized map which includes all the locations you’re going to visit on this Santorini itinerary.
-I marked your 3 days in Santorini with different colors – I used blue for the first day, green for the second day and red for the third day, so you can easily see which places you’re going to visit each day.
+Below you can find a customized map that includes all the locations you’re going to visit on this Santorini itinerary.
+I marked your 3 days in Santorini with different colors – I used blue for the first day, green for the second day, and red for the third day, so you can easily see which places you’re going to visit each day.

 If you open up this post on your phone and you click on the bracket in the upper right corner of the map, it will open up in your Google Maps app so you can always have it with you.
 Super convenient, right?

 Day 1 of Your 3 Days in Santorini Itinerary

 You’ll spend the first of your 3 days in Santorini exploring Oia and hitting some of the top sights.
 This day is a bit slower than the other days and includes fewer attractions just in case you feel a bit jet-lagged today.
 At the end of the day, make sure you rest up because the second day of this Santorini itinerary is jam-packed.